Birthday Cake Flavored Roasted Pumpkin Seeds Recipe

-Hello Spook-Loving Friend and welcome to my very special recipe for Birthday Cake Flavored Pumpkin Seeds.
-These pumpkin seeds are super easy to make and their sweet crust is sure to make everyone into a pumpkin seed lover for life.
-To jump down to the recipe click here.
-This post is part of the Make It Mine Club.
-If you’re a blogger interested in participating in our upcoming makeovers, join our Facebook Group here.
+Today, I’m sharing a Birthday Cake Flavored Pumpkin Seeds Recipe.
+These pumpkin seeds are super easy to make and their sweet crust is sure to convert everyone into a pumpkin seed lover for life.

 The most successful flavor I came up with was for Maple and Pumpkin Pie Spice Roasted Pumpkin Seeds.
 The Hubs, who usually tries one or two seeds before walking away, ate a handful.
 My son J loved the taste but his little mouth didn’t love the crunchy texture.